 M17.
-Outlook (dimethenamid-P) at 18 to 21 fl oz/A on medium-to fine-textured soils may be used as a lay-by treatment when sugarbeet has 4 to 8 leaves.
+Outlook (dimethenamid-P) at 18 to 21 fl oz/A on mediumto fine-textured soils may be used as a lay-by treatment when sugarbeet has 4 to 8 leaves.
 Apply once or sequentially but the total applied must not exceed 21 fl oz/A per season.
 Rain or sprinkler irrigation after application is required for activation.
 Weeds that emerge prior to activation will not be controlled.

 M18.
 Combinations of postemergence herbicides give more broad spectrum and greater total weed control compared to individual treatments.
-Stinger + Betanex or Stinger + Betamix have controlled wild buckwheat, eastern black nightshade, common lambsquarters, buffalobur, giant ragweed, ladysthumb, lanceleaf sage, and Russian thistle superior to Stinger alone and superior to Betanex or Betamix alone.
+Clopyralid + Betanex or clopyralid + Betamix have controlled wild buckwheat, eastern black nightshade, common lambsquarters, buffalobur, giant ragweed, ladysthumb, lanceleaf sage, and Russian thistle superior to clopyralid alone and superior to Betanex or Betamix alone.